• Agents

 needs more than middleware.

 Next.js is the most popular React framework.
-It is also the framework where CVE-2025-29927 proved that middleware-only auth is not enough — one HTTP header bypassed every authentication check, across every version from 11.x to 15.x.
-Whether you built with Cursor, v0, or by hand, your Next.js app needs defense in depth.
+It is also the framework where one HTTP header walked past every login check, across every version from 11.x to 15.x (CVE-2025-29927).
+Whether you built with Cursor, v0, or by hand, your Next.js app needs more than one gate.

 9.1